sarimbinwaseem/Ciphers/README.md

 ```

-- Support for space can be activated by changing mod to 27.
+- ~~Support for space can be activated by changing mod to 27.~~
+- Mod value will be changed to 27 if space is present in message.

 <picture>
 	<img src="Images/hill-cipher.png" alt="Image of Hill Cipher running and output.">